José de Grimaldo: Early life

 Grimaldo was born in Madrid in 1660 to a wealthy family who had gained experience serving in the administration of the colonies of the Spanish Empire.
 In 1683 he was admitted into the Order of Santiago as a gesture to his parentage, but while he began to be acknowledged as a rising politician he failed to gain any serious appointment in government until the 1690s when the old dynasty died out.
+In 1697, he was appointed private secretary to King Charles II.

 War of the Spanish Succession

-Grimaldo became a follower of the politician Jean Orry who had arrived in Madrid in 1695.
-Grimaldo was found a position in the Ministry of War and Finance.
-He continued in this position throughout the War of the Spanish Succession.
+Grimaldo became a follower of French politician Jean Orry who was sent to Spain in 1701, in order to assit the new king.
+In July 1705, he was appointed Secretary of State for War and Treasury, a position he held throughout the War of the Spanish Succession.
+After the war, satisfied with his work, King Philip V created him Marquess of Grimaldo by Royal Decree of 28 October 1714.

-Chief Minister
+Prime Minister of Spain

-First Spell
+First term

-Grimaldo became Secretary of State for the first time in 1714.
+When the King reformed the government and established the first specialized ministries, Grimaldo was appointed Secretary of State, or First Secretary of State, in charge of foreign affairs.
+However the fall of Orry in 1715 helped cardinal Giulio Alberoni to gain influence, assuming as de facto prime minister.
+Alberoni fell into disgrace in 1719, and Grimaldo was finally able to rule freely.

 It was a turbulent era for Spain, as they had been forced to accept the loss of huge amounts of territory (particularly to Austria in Italy, as well as losing Minorca and Gibraltar to Britain).
-Grimaldo helped to re-assert Spain, rebuilding its shattered army and navy.
+Grimaldo helped to re-assert Spain, rebuilding its shattered Army and Navy.

-Second Spell and Retirement
+Second term and retirement

-When the King briefly stepped down in 1724, often attributed to a fit of madness or a desire to be considered a claimant to the French throne, Grimaldo left office with him.
-When the King returned after only a year Grimaldo came with him, but was now increasingly in bad health and he was forced to retire from government.
-In 1733 he was made a Marquess, and died the same year at the age of seventy three.
+When the King abdicated in 1724, often attributed to a fit of madness or a desire to be considered a claimant to the French throne, Grimaldo left office with him.
+However, the reign of his son, Louis I, was brief, dying six months after his accession.

+When King Philip regained the throne, Grimaldo was re-appointed as First Secretary of State.
+His poor health, combined with the constant interference of John William, Baron Ripperda, the strongman of the court, were decisive factors in his leaving the government in October 1726.
+He was succeeded by his protégé Juan Bautista de Orendáin y Azpilicueta, 1st Marquess of the Peace.

+He died in 1733, at the age of seventy two.